-Depression makes it hard to get going, so you might not feel like doing the things that will help you.
+Depression makes it hard to get going, so you might not feel like doing much.
+In the beginning, you probably won't feel like doing the things that will help you.
 It is important to make a commitment to do them anyway.
 Depression makes you think negatively, so you might believe nothing will make a difference, or that you are not worth bothering about.
 Remember that these thoughts are part of the depression and are not true.

 Depression also tends to make your thoughts go round and round in circles.
-You might hope this will help you find some answers.
+You might think that, if you do this for long enough, you will find some answers.
 On the other hand, being lost in thought makes it hard to take positive action.

 Depression often makes you harsh on yourself, so you might blame yourself for things which are part of the depression, such as problems with concentration.
-If your injury was the result of an accident, you may unfairly blame yourself for this too.
 Punishing yourself wastes energy which you could use in more positive ways.

 Think about how you might encourage someone else, such as a child, to carry out a difficult task.
 Shouting at them wouldn't help.
-In fact, it would probably upset or angry, and make them less likely to carry on with the task.
+In fact, it would probably upset them or make them angry, and make them less likely to carry on with the task.
 Gently, but firmly, encouraging them would work better.
 You can do this for yourself, too.
 For example, you might calmly say to yourself: